shayatzvi/shayatzvi/README.md

 - 👀 I’m interested in doing nothing
 - 🌱 I’m currently learning HTML/CSS/JS
 - 💔 I’m looking to collaborate on nothing
-- 📫 How to reach me: i wont tell you stalker
+- 📫 How to reach me: Email johndoehamelech770@gmail.com
-- 👀Bootstrap sucks use materielize
+- 🍕Food tastes good

 <!---
 shayatzvi/shayatzvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.